rayamech/mrt_yocto/README.md

 Command (m for help): n
 Partition type: primary
 Partition number: 2
-First sector: [Select the same number displayed for the first sector of the second partition before deleting it] Last sector: [Press ENTER to use all remaining space]
+First sector: #Enter the same number displayed for the first sector of the second partition before deleting it Last sector: [Press ENTER to use all remaining space]
 ```